cheminfo/c6h6-documentation/src/book/tools/science/chemistry/xray/README.md

 This view allows to upload and visualize CIF and PDB files.

-Distance between atoms cna be measured and information about the cell will be displayed if available.
+Distance between atoms can be measured and information about the cell will be displayed if available.